Schema Migrations

 - Within containers running the image you just downloaded, run the following command to apply any necessary schema changes:

-- You can do this with either
+--tenantflag, or use theauditcommand to check migration status across all databases. - You can do this with either

 docker exec(after spinning up a container with the new image) ordocker run --rmto create a new container just for this command. - Example